 While not making the wines himself he is certainly not a hands off owner as he is involved in the blending decisions and often makes trips up to Napa from San Diego for events and for other critical wine making decisions.
 We caught up with Rick recently at his office in St. Helena and from our discussion it is clear that he has a genuine passion for wine and is a subject he truly enjoys talking about.

-During one visit up valley a number of years ago he stopped in at Tra Vigne Restaurant in St. Helena back when Karen Williams and David Stevens were working here.
+During one visit up valley a number of years ago he stopped in at Tra Vigne Restaurant in St. Helena back when Karen Williams and David Stevens were working here (this restaurant has since closed).
 Today Karen and David run two of Napa’s most respected boutique wine shops (Karen, Acme Fine Wines, and David, 750 wines – both based in St. Helena).
 Rick struck up a conversation and got to know both David and Karen; he remembers trying a 1998 Hourglass Cabernet Sauvignon and being blown away by the quality and intensity of the wine.

 With his football career behind him this was the perfect time to get into the wine industry.
 After his initial experience with the Hourglass wine he later struck up a friendship with owner Jeff Smith and Jeff introduced Rick to long time Napa winemaker Rob Lawson at Napa Wine Co.
 Rob is 3rd generation in the wine business; his father was Vice President of Marketing at Robert Mondavi Winery and his grandfather was the President of Beringer.
 Rob has been CEO of the Napa Wine Co and has made or helped make a number of what are today established and well respected brands.
 Along with his own label Pavi, and wine for a number of other producers, Rob produced the Mirror wines at Napa Wine Co for a number of years.